 Q. Can I breastfeed my baby at the Museum?

 A. Of course!
-For those who prefer privacy, the Museum offers a breastfeeding room for families on the first floor, and there are also numerous quiet areas with benches for your convenience.
+For those who prefer privacy, the Museum offers a quiet room for families on the first floor.
+There are also numerous benches and seating arranged throughout the Museum for your convenience.

 Q. How long should we plan on visiting?